bennettnw2/lpic101-Notes/108-EssentialSystemServices.md

 ## 108.3 Mail Transfer Agent (MTA) Basics
 * ### Basics of a Message Transfer Agent
-  * What is an MTA?
+  * What is an Message Transfer Agent(MTA)?
 It is a program(service) that routes email to its intended destination
   * the MTA will send the message to a Message Delivery Agent (MDA) via port 25
-  * then the MDA will send the mail to the Message User Agent (Email Client), when it makes a request for new mail
+  * then the MDA will send the mail to the Message User Agent (MUA) (Email Client), when it makes a request for new mail
   * MTA Software Offerings
     * sendmail - is one of the oldest MTA systems around
       * this used to be the default on many Linux distros